Landscape architect: job description

 - liaising with other professionals such as architects, surveyors, town planners and civil engineers

-- Private consultancies
+- Construction and engineering consultancies

 - Local authorities

-- Good verbal and written communication and negotiation
+- Good verbal and written communication

 - Drawing and IT skills, including the ability to use computer-aided design